artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks/large-LMs/large-LMs.md

 )
 ```

 In addition to few shot learning, GPT-3 and other large language models do a pretty remarkable job in "zero-shot" scenarios.
-You can give them instructions in natural language and often times, the produce remarkable examples.
+You can give them instructions in natural language and they will frequently produce remarkably good output.

 If you input the prompt
 > Correct this English text: